magento/merchdocs/src/customers/customer-groups.md

 1. Set which customer groups the rule will be used to.

     ![]({% link images/images/stores-customer-group-discounts.png %}){: .zoom}
-      _Relate a Customer Group to Specific Discounts_
+      _Customer Group to Specific Discounts_

 1. When complete, click <span class="btn">Save</span>.